junxit/us-congress-bills-112/metadata.md

 - 2012-09-11 — Mr. Walsh (IL) moved to suspend the rules and pass the bill, as amended.
 - 2012-09-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5824)
 - 2012-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5824)
+- 2012-09-12 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.